fanpu/blog/courses.md

   SSA, but then run out of time to actually build optimizations on top of it.
-  This is because SSA is just a mechanism for transforming your intermediate representation into a form that is more suitable for implementing many other globla optimizations, but implementing it just by itself without optimizations does not speed things up and instead makes your code slower since code in SSA form is longer. <br><br>
+  This is because SSA is just a mechanism for transforming your intermediate representation into a form that is more suitable for implementing many other global optimizations, but implementing it just by itself without optimizations does not speed things up and instead makes your code slower since code in SSA form is longer. <br><br>
   This lab allows you to go as crazy as you want, and you can work on whatever